Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-The locking conditions of the Abelian fields translate into $\mathcal{U}_s=\pm \mathcal{U}_{\tau}^{\dagger}$.
-Using the property $\Gamma_{WZ}[\mathcal{U}^{\dagger}]=-\Gamma_{WZ}[U]$, we find that due to the Kondo-singlet formation the WZ terms of the spin chain and the electrons cancel each other, leaving an effective matrix sigma model without the topological term, which is known to be gapped.
-If the Peierls type singlet correlation $u_0$ is suppressed, the WZW action reduces to a QNL$\sigma$M, and the WZ term transforms into a topological $\theta=\pi$ Berry phase for the QNL$\sigma$M. Therefore we anticipate that the Kondo singlet formation within a sigma model approach will be accompanied by an emergent $\theta=\pi$ Berry phase from the electronic part of the action.
+The locking conditions of the Abelian fields, Eqs.~(\ref{eq:7},\ref{eq:8}), translate into $\mathcal{U}_s=\pm \mathcal{U}_{\tau}^{\dagger}$.
+Using the property $\Gamma_{WZ}[\mathcal{U}^{\dagger}]=-\Gamma_{WZ}[U]$, we find that the Kondo-singlet formation is accompanied by the cancellation between the WZ terms of the spin chain and the electrons.
+This leaves an effective matrix sigma model without the topological term, which is known to be gapped.
+If the Peierls type singlet correlation $u_0$ is suppressed, the WZW action reduces to a QNL$\sigma$M, and the WZ term transforms into a topological $\theta=\pi$ Berry phase for the QNL$\sigma$M. Therefore we anticipate that the Kondo singlet formation within a sigma model approach will be associated with an emergent $\theta=\pi$ Berry phase from the electronic part of the action.